I vividly remember my early writing days.

 Guess what?
 Despite recurring self-doubt, I have always met client deadlines, delivered high-quality content and (almost) always published new blog content (as per plan).

-Combating writer’s doubt is achievable.
+Combating writer’s doubt and overcoming self-doubt is achievable.

 If I could do it, not once but so many times, you can do it too.

 4 EASY TIPS TO SHIRK WRITER’S DOUBT & ROCK YOUR WRITING LIFE

 The moment you start hearing the raucous sounds of your inner critic, know that you are dealing with a classic case of self-doubt.